-- Wrongful Termination: You believe you were fired for an illegal reason, such as discrimination, retaliation for reporting illegal activity, or in violation of your employment contract.
+- Wrongful Termination: You think you were fired for an illegal reason.
+This could be discrimination, retaliation for reporting illegal actions, or breaking your employment contract.

-- Discrimination: You have experienced adverse employment actions related to hiring, firing, promotion, or pay based on your race, religion, gender, sexual orientation, age, disability, or other protected characteristics.
+- Discrimination: You have experienced unfair treatment at work.
+This includes issues like hiring, firing, promotions, or changes in pay.
+These actions targeted your race, religion, gender, sexual orientation, age, disability, or other protected traits.

-- Harassment: You have been subjected to unwelcome conduct that creates a hostile work environment based on your protected characteristics.
+- Harassment: Unwelcome conduct has created a hostile work environment for you based on your protected characteristics.
 This can include sexual harassment or harassment based on other protected traits.

-- Wage and Hour Violations: You have not been paid the correct minimum wage or overtime pay or have experienced improper deductions from your wages.
+- Wage and Hour Violations: You have not received the right minimum wage or overtime pay.
+You may have also had wrong deductions from your wages.

 - Retaliation: Your employer has taken adverse action against you for engaging in legally protected activities, such as reporting discrimination or participating in workplace investigations.

-- Family and Medical Leave Act (FMLA) Issues: Your employer has denied you eligible FMLA leave or interfered with your FMLA rights.
+- Family and Medical Leave Act (FMLA) Issues: Your employer has denied your FMLA leave or interfered with your rights.

 - Breach of Contract: Your employer has violated the terms of your employment contract.

-- Severance Agreement Review: You are preparing to sign a severance agreement and want an employment attorney in Chicago to review it to ensure your rights are protected and the terms are fair.
+- Severance Agreement Review: You are about to sign a severance agreement.
+You want an employment attorney in Chicago to check it.
+This will help protect your rights and make sure the terms are fair.

-Why Choose a Dedicated Chicago Employment Law Firm?
+Why Choose Wanta Thome as Your Employment Law Firm?

 Working with a law firm that focuses on employment law in Chicago offers multiple advantages.
 A firm like ours has a deep understanding of federal, Illinois, and Chicago-specific employment regulations.
-In addition, we are familiar with the local courts and administrative agencies, and they have a track record of representing employees in the Chicago area.
+We know the local courts and agencies well.
+We have a good history of helping employees in the Chicago area.

 Wanta Thome: Leading Voices on Employee Rights

-Within the field of employment law, there are numerous legal scholars and advocacy groups.
-Top employment lawyers in Chicago at Wanta Thome PLC work tirelessly to pursue fair treatment of employees, educate the public, shape legal interpretations, and advocate for legislation that protects workers.
+Within the field of employment law, there are numerous legal scholars and law firm groups.
+The top employment lawyers in Chicago at Wanta Thome PLC work hard for the fair treatment of employees.
+We educate the public, shape legal views, and support laws that protect workers.
 Ultimately, our efforts help ensure a fairer workplace for everyone, not just our clients.

 Types of Employment Law Cases We Handle